hashicorp/terraform-plugin-framework/docs/design/upgrade-resource-state.md

 ### Terraform Plugin Protocol

 The specification between Terraform CLI and plugins, such as Terraform Providers, is currently implemented via [Protocol Buffers](https://developers.google.com/protocol-buffers).
-Below highlights some of the service `rpc` (called by the Terraform CLI) and `message` types that are intergral for upgrade resource state support.
+Highlighted below are some of the service `rpc` (called by the Terraform CLI) and `message` types that are integral for upgrade resource state support.

 #### `UpgradeResourceState` RPC